aeternity/aeternity/docs/design/PT-166642114-miner-activated-consensus.md

 ###### Asynchronous computation of expected consensus protocol version

-In order to prevent long and potentially duplicated computational efforts - requiring multiple lookups into the chain storage - the computation of the outcome of the miner signalling should be asynchronous and lazy.
+In order to prevent long blocking computational efforts - requiring multiple lookups into the chain storage - the computation of the outcome of the miner signalling should be asynchronous.

-Whenever a block at the height preceding the signalling block interval end (i.e. [HE][fspecs] minus 1) is inserted in the chain storage, the `aec_conductor` spawns - and keeps track of - a worker responsible for computing the outcome of the miner signalling - using non-transactional chain storage access - and storing such outcome (true / false) in an auxiliary table.
+Whenever a block at the height preceding the signalling block interval end (i.e. [HE][fspecs] minus 1) is inserted in the chain storage, the `aec_conductor` spawns - and keeps track of - a worker responsible for computing the outcome of the miner signalling and storing such outcome (true / false) in an auxiliary table.

-In order to play well with non-transactional chain storage read operations, the outcome should be written (shortly before the worker terminates) with a storage access that enables non-transactional readers to see the outcome of the write immediately after the synchronous write call finishes from the point of view of the worker.

-Callers requiring the signalling outcome for a certain block shall enquiry the chain storage and, if no outcome yet, ensure that there is a worker alive for that then:
+Callers requiring the signalling outcome for a certain block shall enquire such auxiliary table and, if no outcome yet:
 - For sync worker process,
   yield (`take_a_break`).
 - For user API worker process,